mnvr/music-making-machines/modules/README.md

 > functional reasons for using CV Mix for control voltages and VCA (or VCA Mix)
 > for audio voltages.

+Since we can use a voltage to control the amplification level of the output, this module is called a **voltage controlled amplifier** (or as friends call it, a VCO).

-We still get the manual control if we wish.
-So there is one manually controlled level (the setting on the display), and one voltage controlled level (the control voltage at _IN_), and they're multiplied together to give the amplification level for the output.
+As a convenience, we still get the manual control if we wish in addition to the voltage controlled level.
+The input signal (the voltage at the unnamed input jack) is multiplied by the voltage controlled level (the control voltage at _IN_), and then multiplied by the manually controlled level (the setting on the display), and the result is what gets set as the voltage of the output jack _OUT_.

 ![VCA output level can be set both manually and via the level control voltage at the same time](i/vca-4.png)